Authentication and authorization¤

 asab.web.auth.require(*resources)

+Require that the request have authorized access to one or more resources.
 Requests without these resources result in AccessDeniedError and consequently in an HTTP 403 response.

 Parameters: